-While the core social and economic problems most artists are facing in their professional life are quite similar across Europe, governments still tend to adopt different solutions.
+The status and freedom of artists and other creative professions is frequently seen as an indicator for the state of societies as a whole.
+While the core social and economic problems most them are facing in their professional life are quite similar across Europe, governments still tend to adopt different solutions.
+According to the principle of multi-stakeholder governance, democratic policy making should strive - like in other domains of our societies - towards addressing such issues in an inclusive way, i.e. by giving these professionals resp. their organisations a voice in problem-solving processes.
 The purpose of this "Themes!" section is to facilitate the retrieval and comparison of related information:

 An overall assessment of the information provided in this section may arrive at the following conclusion: